Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Rank 1 planar special K ahler geometry

 which satisfy $S^2=(ST)^3=-I$ and acts on $\t$ by fractional linear transformations \eqref{SL2monods}.
 The central charge of the supersymmetry algebra is a linear combination of global $\U(1)$ charges on the CB, and is given by

 where $(c,d)\in\Z^2$ are the integer magnetic and electric charge numbers and $\bw\in\L_F\simeq \Z^{\text{rank}(F)}$ are the vector of $\U(1)^{\text{rank}(F)}$ ``quark number" charges (i.e., the charges under the part of the flavor symmetry, $F$, of the CFT which is generically unbroken by mass terms).
-The lattice of these charges, $\L_F$, is identified with the root lattice of $F$.
+The lattice of these charges, $\L_F$, is thus identified with a weight lattice of $F$.
 The normalization of the magnetic, electric, and quark number charges is discussed further below.

 The pair $(a_D,a)$ are the ``special coordinates" on the CB and form a holomorphic section of an $\SL(2,\Z)$ vector bundle over the CB.
 Equivalently, both the low energy coupling and the special coordinates are holomorphic functions on the CB which may be multivalued up to an $\SL(2,\Z)$ action.
 Specifically, upon traversing a closed path $\g$ in the CB, they may change by